Calverton Park, MO

 Description: Runner’s knee, or patellofemoral pain syndrome, involves pain around the kneecap due to improper alignment or overuse.

-Symptoms: Pain around or behind the kneecap, most apparent when bending the knee, climbing stairs, squatting, or sitting for extended periods.
-The pain may worsen with activity and improve with rest.
-You might experience discomfort during physical activities or even while resting.
+Symptoms: Pain around or behind the kneecap, particularly noticeable when bending the knee, climbing stairs, squatting, or sitting for extended periods.
+The pain may increase with activity and lessen with rest.
+Discomfort can occur during physical activities or even while resting.

-Treatment: Rest, ice, anti-inflammatory medications, strengthening and stretching exercises, and physical therapy to improve alignment and muscle balance.
-Your Calverton Park, MO physical therapist may also recommend Kinesio Taping® to stabilize the kneecap and ease pain.
-This method helps reducing pain and providing additional support.
+Treatment: A comprehensive approach involving rest, ice application, anti-inflammatory drugs, muscle strengthening, and flexibility exercises, and professional physical therapy to improve alignment and muscle balance.
+Your Calverton Park, MO physical therapist may also recommend Kinesio Taping® to support the kneecap and reduce pain.
+This method aids in easing pain and providing additional support.

 Achilles Tendonitis